theo-armour/agenda/4-3-hardware/feiyu-pocket-3.md

 ## Tips

-* Photo or Vido: swipe from roght to left
+* Photo or Video: swipe from right to left
+* View on PC: USB to computer, select PCCAM, use PC Camera app

 ## Links